 The US Patent Office issues new patents on Tuesdays.
 Issued patents and published applications may be early indicators of the kinds of issues being addressed by inventors and/or the companies for whom they work.
-Both of the patents issued today that are highlighted here deal with managing digital media assets.
-Assigned to Intertainer, Inc., the first patent describes a digital entertainment service platform.
-Assigned to Philips, the second patent discloses ways to protect digital media in part using watermarks.
+Assigned to Eastman Kodak, the first of today's issuances deals with encoding information in a watermark.
+Assigned to Microsoft, the second patent deals with playlist processing.